"

 Measures of dispersion (min, max, variance, standard deviation) Understand how to calculate and interpret the spread of data in a data set.

-Rates, ratios, odds Measure the frequency of an event occurring over a specific period of time, compare relative sizes of numbers or quantities, express probabilities and odds of events happening.
+Rates, ratios, odds Measure the frequency of an event occurring over a specific period of time, compare relative sizes of numbers or quantities, and express probabilities and odds of events happening.

-Correlation Understand how to identify, measure and interpret linear relationships between two variables.
+Correlation Understand how to identify, measure, and interpret linear relationships between two variables.

 Diagnostic Analytics Skills